Bob Arum says he would be interested in making a fight between Vasily Lomachenko and WBC 135-lb champion Devin Haney next.

 “That’s a great match for Loma.
 So again, all of these are in play, and it depends on their managers and trainers which fights get made,” said Arum.

-But we’re not seeing Haney face guys better than Lomachenko, so it makes it pretty obvious Devin doesn’t fancy the fight.
+But we’re not seeing Haney face guys better than Lomachenko, so it makes it clear Devin doesn’t like the fight.
 Judge for yourself.
 Haney’s last three fights were against these guys:

-None of those fighters are in the same class as Lomachenko, which means that Haney perhaps lacks the confidence to face him.
+None of those fighters is in the same class as Lomachenko, meaning Haney may lack the confidence to fight him.

-“It’s a finite date, three and half years,” said Arum about how much time left Teofimo Lopez has on his contract with Top Rank.
+“It’s a finite date, three and half years,” said Arum about how much time Teofimo Lopez has left on his Top Rank contract.

 “That’s his contract.
 Let’s say he goes up in weight and we do him against the winner of [Josh] Taylor and [Jose] Ramirez, maybe we get an extension of the contract.
 That’s what we could see, but I’m talking about what is and not what can be.